Are you an undergraduate student interested in exploring the world of public health research?

 Students work under the direct mentoring of accomplished Johns Hopkins researchers, gaining valuable experience in a collaborative, challenging and fun environment.

 The Diversity Summer Internship Program welcomes applicants from all over the United States, including underrepresented and economically disadvantaged areas.
-The application for summer 2016 is now closed.
-Applicants will be notified of their status by March 1.
-DSIP 2016 will take place May 22- July 30.
+The application for summer 2017 will be available Nov 1, 2016- Feb 1, 2017.